-All licks in this lesson make use of the Eb Dorian scale.
+All licks in this lesson make use of the Eb Dorian mode.

 The Eb Dorian scale comes from the parent key of Db major, as Dorian is the second mode of Db.

-This means that when you play Eb Dorian, you’re playing all the notes of the Db major scale, you’re just starting from Eb rather than Db.
+This means that when you play Eb Dorian, you are playing all the notes of the Db major scale, but starting from Eb rather than Db.